lukasbelka/ri/README.md

 <h1 align="center"> Open-Reinsurance-Database </h1>

 This repository is an open source project called <ins>**open-reinsurance-database**</ins>.
 Every interested person is invited to contribute and everybody can use the data under the stated license.
+In case of any questions respecting any issue of if want to know more about how to contribute, feel free to cantact me: lukasbelka.dev(at)gmail(dot)com

-The main aim is to
+The main of the Open-Reinsurance-Database is to

  - increase benefit for all due to no costs
  - share effort of data ingestion